johnwcowan/r7rs-work/MaybeEither.md

 `(list->maybe `*list*`)`
 `(list->either `*list*`)`

-If *list* is the empty list, return Nothing / a Left of Nothing;
+If *list* is the empty list, return Nothing / a Left whose payload is Nothing;
 otherwise, return a Just / Right whose payload is the first element of *list*.